-If you’re keen on planning the ultimate Canada itinerary, enjoying all the best things to do in Jasper might prove to be one of the highlights of your trip.
+Keen on planning the ultimate Canada itinerary?
+Enjoying all the best things to do in Jasper will be one of the highlights of your trip.

-Located in the Canadian Rockies in the province of Alberta, the small town of Jasper is famous as the base for exploring Jasper National Park, one of Canada’s most spellbinding natural destinations.
+The small town of Jasper is located in the Canadian Rockies in the province of Alberta.
+The town is the base for exploring Jasper National Park.
+The world-famous Rocky Mountain park sits among Canada’s most spellbinding natural destinations.

-The top tourist attractions in Jasper National Park encompass everything from hiking trails piercing through the Canadian Rockies to some of Canada’s best wildlife-viewing including bighorn sheep, elk, and bears.
+The top tourist attractions in Jasper National Park encompass Canada’s best outdoor activities.
+In Jasper, you’ll tread along hiking trails piercing through the Canadian Rockies.
+Along the way, you’ll experience Canada’s finest wildlife-viewing.
+Keep your eyes open to spot bighorn sheep, elk, and bears.

-A little perplexed at what to do in Jasper National Park?
-Plan out your trip to this Rocky Mountain paradise with this guide to the best places to visit in Jasper, Canada…
+Perplexed at what to do in Jasper National Park?
+Plan your trip to this Rocky Mountain paradise with this guide to the best places to visit in Jasper, Canada…

 Top tourist attractions in Jasper